Dielectric Screening in Electromagnetic Dressing of Semiconductors

 These values are in agreement with our assumption of very weak absorption, consistent with the transparency region of GeS~\cite{al-basheer_determining_2024}, reflect the low reflectivity of the bottom interface (maybe due to a high surface roughness of the silver paste used to glue the sample on the sample holder) and yield a realistically small tilt angle between the top and the bottom surface of the sample.
-The displacement of the pump beam at the sample surface after its second round trip inside the material can be estimated using simple trigonometry and Eq.~\ref{eq:Times}, yielding a value of approximately $15~\mu\text{m}$.
-Given the sub-$50~\mu\text{m}$ spot size of the probe beam, the spatial overlap between the probe and the evanescent field is preserved~\cite{Fragkos2025}.
+The displacement of the pump beam at the sample surface after its second round trip inside the material can be estimated using simple trigonometry and Eq.~\ref{eq:distance}, yielding a value of approximately $15~\mu\text{m}$.
+Given the sub-$50~\mu\text{m}$ spot size of the probe beam and the significantly larger spot size of the pump beam ($139~\mu\text{m}\times70~\mu\text{m}$~\cite{Fragkos2025}), the spatial overlap between the probe and the evanescent field is preserved~\cite{Fragkos2025}.
+This spatial overlap is in the order of 90.5\% at the third round-trip of the beam inside the material.
 Our assumption of sufficient spatial overlap between the XUV beam and the multiple evanescent fields, therefore, remains valid.